 The Group has embedded its risk management systems in the daily operating practices.
 On a continuous basis, the respective operating units of the Group review and assess the status of potential risks which may impact their business objectives and/or those of the Group.
-This review process includes assessment of whether the existing internal control system remains relevant and effective, while adequately addressing potential risks, and/or should be supplemented.
+This review process includes assessment as to whether the existing system of internal controls continues to remain relevant and effective, adequately addresses potential risks, and/or should be supplemented.